 CPR classes are held the third Saturday of each month from 9:00 a.m. to 1:00 p.m. at Station 17, 8157 Central Park Avenue.
-Class size is limited to 15 people per session.
+Class size is limited to 15 students per session, with a minimum of 4 students.
 The Skokie Fire Department CPR class is the American Heart Association (AHA) HeartSaver CPR course which is geared to the lay person and not the health care provider.
 The class covers CPR, A.E.D.
-(Automated External Defibrillator), and foreign airway obstruction (choking) for adults, children, and infants.
+(Automated External Defibrillator), and foreign body airway obstruction (choking) for adults, children, and infants.

 After successfully completing the course, participants will receive a certification card, via email, good for two (2) years from the AHA.
 The AHA will send an email from email@example.com with a link, inviting those who have completed the course to claim their certificate online.